 The ancient city of Byblos was discovered by French historian Ernest Renan and excavations occurred from the 1920s until the civil war in 1975.

 |This is a grave urn, with the deceased interred in the fetal position.|

 |Count up to the 11th (horizontal) level; everything below that was excavated.|

 Byblos may have its ruins, but it also has its charming streets and restaurants.
-In Lebanon, it's a toss-up as to whether the the best experience is the antiquities ... or the food.
+In Lebanon, it's a toss-up as to whether the the better experience is the antiquities ... or the food.